-Stormwater Pipelines These pipes, pits or box culverts collect and transport roof water or surface water from properties and streets and discharge it to nearby waterways or lakes.
+Stormwater Pipelines These pipes, pits or box culverts collect and transport roof water or surface water from properties and streets and discharge it to nearby waterways or lakes detention basins.

-Water Mains These pipelines provide drinking water to dwellings, shops and industrial premises or recycled water if
+Water Mains These pipelines provide drinking and recycled water to dwellings, shops and industrial premises.
+Pipes for recycled water are coloured lilac.